Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

 Noting that the system is stable whenever $|\mu|-\kappa<0$, it appears that we achieved our goal of finding MBs.
 However, there is a glaring discrepancy with the FKC: whenever $\kappa\neq 0$, it is \emph{not} generally possible to combine $\gamma^\text{c}_L$ and $\gamma^\text{c}_R$ into a split bosonic degree of freedom.
 This follows because (i) they can exist independently of each other (see also Fig.\,\ref{f3_bkcpd}); and (ii) they need not be canonically conjugate.
 For example, when $\mu=0$, $[\gamma_L^\text{c},\gamma_R^\text{c}] = 0$ for $N$ even.
 Instead, the conjugate modes required to form the split degree of freedom are

 which satisfy $[\gamma_L^\text{c},\gamma_R^\text{s}] = iN\delta_-^{N-1}$ and $[\gamma_L^\text{s},\gamma_R^\text{c}]=iN\delta_+^{N-1}$.

 We propose that the pairs $(\gamma_L^\text{c},\gamma_R^\text{s})$ and $(\gamma_L^\text{s},\gamma_R^\text{c})$ are the \emph{bosonic analogues} of the MFs.
 There is a doubling of MB pairs with respect to the FKC.
-This is consistent with the breakdown of Noether's theorem for open systems \cite{Victor,Baum}: conserved quantities ($c$) and symmetry generators ($s$) need no longer coincide (although a correspondence still exists for linear forms \cite{SM}).
-Explicitly, the ZMs of Eq.\,\eqref{Deconbosoranas} split into pairs of distinct ZMs and generators upon introducing dissipation in Model 1, and the operators in Eq.\,\eqref{sLsR} satisfy
+This is consistent with the breakdown of Noether's theorem for open systems \cite{Victor,Baum}, in the sense that conserved quantities ($c$) and symmetry generators ($s$) need no longer coincide (although a correspondence still exists for linear forms \cite{SM}).
+Explicitly, while in the Hamiltonian case the edge modes can each be thought of as supplying \emph{both} a conserved quantity and a generator of a U(1) symmetry, they now generically split into pairs of distinct ZMs and generators.
+The latter, given in Eq.\,\eqref{sLsR} obey